 Overview of Infertility

 Infertility is the inability to conceive and become pregnant after 12 months of regular, unprotected sex at the time of ovulation.
 Infertility is a common medical condition, affecting approximately 6 million people in the United States every year.
-It is estimated that about 10㪧 percent of heterosexual couples who try to conceive are unable to do so after 1 year of trying.
+It is estimated that about 1015 percent of heterosexual couples who try to conceive are unable to do so after 1 year of trying.
+According to the Centers for Disease Control and Prevention (CDC), about 1.5 million women (6 percent) in the United States are affected by infertility.

 Twelve months may seem like an arbitrary length of time, but it makes sense given that most fertile couples become pregnant within a year.
 So if a couple does not conceive after a year of effort, it is likely that the man, the woman, or both partners are infertile.